Assigning privileges and roles to PostgreSQL users

 Add the

-postgresqlprovider and enable it to access the database you need as its owner:provider "postgresql" { host = <host_FQDN> port = 6432 database = <DB_name> username = <DB_owner_username> password = <user_password> }To learn how to get a host FQDN, see this guide.
+postgresqlprovider and configure it to access your target database using its owner’s credentials:provider "postgresql" { host = <host_FQDN> port = 6432 database = <DB_name> username = <DB_owner_username> password = <user_password> }For instructions on retrieving a host’s FQDN, see this guide.

-For a full list of settings, see the provider documentation
+The full list of settings is available in the provider documentation

 . -